nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   Handler .
 ExceptT . try $ runReaderT (unApp action) env
 ```

-Let's take one of the sub-API transformation function, for instance `runAppProject`.
-Since both `AppProject` and `AppAuthenticated` are `ReaderT env IO` monads, one way to get from one to the other is by unwrapping `AppProject` with `runReaderT` an reconstructing `AppAuthenticated` with `ReaderT`:
+Let's take one of the sub-API transformation functions, for instance `runAppProject`.
+Since both `AppProject` and `AppAuthenticated` are `ReaderT env IO` monads, one way to get from one to the other is by unwrapping `AppProject` with `runReaderT` and reconstructing `AppAuthenticated` with `ReaderT`:

 ```haskell
 runAppProject :: AppProjectEnv -> AppProject a -> AppAuthenticated a